Where is my nearest Greggs?

 What happens to your left over food?

-As bakers we want our customers to have the freshest food possible, so we don’t carry over into the next day our sandwiches, savouries and some of our confectionery.
+We want our customers to have the freshest food possible, so we don’t carry over into the next day our sandwiches, savouries and some of our confectionery.
 We try to make sure there is enough food available for our customers right up until closing time, whilst at the same time we don’t bake too many savouries or make up too many sandwiches later in the day, to keep the amount of unsold food as low as possible.
 Where food that we can’t carry over is not sold, we have different arrangements across our shops:

 - Where the technology is available, we send unsold food for “anaerobic digestion”, which is a new technology that converts food into an energy supply.
 This is something we are pursuing increasingly.